Overview - Wine & Cooking in the Heart of Chianti and Florence, Tuscany

 Ultimately, we'll have a personal visit, wine-tasting and pairing with the family of the centuries-old wine cellar of Cantina de' Ricci.
 It is considered to be one of the most beautiful cellars in the world.
 Be prepared for an incredible day of some fantastic wines.

-Three Full-Course Classes - Tuscan Bread and BBQ Experience - Wine Class with a Certified Sommelier
+Four Cooking Classes & a Wine Class: Three 5-Course Classes, plus a Tuscan Bread and BBQ Experience & a Wine Class with a Certified Sommelier

 Grab an apron!
 We're cooking some amazing Tuscan recipes!